-Drawing its six members from diverse musical backgrounds, Bell Orchestre has come together to form one of the most cohesive and intuitive bands making music today.
+Bell Orchestre is a collaborative instrumental group based in Montreal.
+Its six members come from wildly divergent musical backgrounds, and the unlikely chemistry that results from their collaboration is the very thing that sustains their connection.
 It’s as if the group as a whole has tapped into a very particular, very distinct energy: like that of an approaching storm.
-To say they are an instrumental band is like saying El Greco was just a painter, or Frank Gehry just builds museums: it fails to capture their essence.
-In many ways, Bell Orchestre is the sum of not only its parts but the sum of its influences and inspirations.
-Among those influences can be listed such diverse artists as Lee “Scratch” Perry, Arvo Pärt, The Penguin Café Orchestra, and Talk Talk.
-But like all great artists, Bell Orchestre have taken their disparate inspirations and processed and transformed them into their own work, so that it no longer sounds like a collection of influences; it sounds like nothing other than Bell Orchestre.
+In many ways, Bell Orchestre is the sum of not only its parts, but the sum of its influences and inspirations.
+Among those influences can be listed such diverse artists as Lee “Scratch” Perry, Arvo Pärt, Charles Mingus, and Talk Talk.
+But ultimately they work together to create something that none of them has quite heard before.

-Bell Orchestre has been known to retreat into the woods to make and write music together.
-From a residency at the Banff Centre for the Arts to the forests of Quebec and Vermont, and back to their hometown of Montreal: the specifics of time and place, the elemental forces at work outside, and those forces that exist inside, all come into play within Bell Orchestre’s musical process.
-And while this music could be made by no one else, at no other time in history, it defies easy categorization and becomes universal and timeless.
+Bell Orchestre has been known to retreat into the woods to make and write music: from a residency at the Banff Centre for the Arts, to the forests of Quebec and Vermont, and back to their hometown of Montreal.
+The specifics of time and place, the elemental forces at work outside, and those forces that exist inside, all come into play within Bell Orchestre’s musical process.
+This particular music could be made by no one else at no other time in history.

-The experience of listening to Bell Orchestre, whether live or recorded, is almost that of experiencing a form of synaethesia: the result is a collage-like construction of not just sound, but visual elements as well.
+The experience of listening to Bell Orchestre, whether live or recorded, is almost that of experiencing a form of synaesthesia: the result is a collage-like construction of not just sound, but visual elements as well.
 From a herd of elephants to that approaching storm on the horizon, from a quiet forest in the country to ice forming on a city street, from watching vapour trails disappear in the sky to watching the changing light of dusk through a window.
-The result then is not so much cinematic as it is evocative: Bell Orchestre has not just written the music to the film, they have, by some sort of alchemy or magic, created an invisible film that only comes to life in the listening.
+The result then is not so much cinematic as it is evocative: Bell Orchestre have not just written the music to the film – they have created an invisible film that only comes to life in the listening.

 ENVISION // Ryhna Thompson// firstname.lastname@example.org